refactorsaurusrex/journalcli.me/docs/getting-started.md

 2. Install the [latest version of PowerShell](https://github.com/PowerShell/PowerShell/releases/latest) for your system.
 3. Install the [latest version of journal-cli](https://www.powershellgallery.com/packages/JournalCli): `Install-Module JournalCli`
 4. Restart your PowerShell terminal.
 5. Run `New-JournalEntry -Location C:\Path\To\Your\Journal` and start writing!
 The path can be any directory on your system where you'd like to store your journal entries.
-Use a path that's appropriate for your operating system.
+(The example path above uses Window's format; be sure to change it to suit your operating system.)

 ## Basic Usage